 I inserted an invisible zipper, which is my favourite type of zip.
 A lot of people seem to have trouble with these but I’ve always found these to be the easiest type of zip to install.
-There are so many tutorials out there but I think I might do my own one for my next post.

 Although I’m pleased with the dress as a whole, I’m particularly chuffed with the lining.
 I bought it from Hulu Crafts while back (in the same haul as the fabric for my Beach Emery Dress).
 On their website, Hulu Crafts describe themselves as: